 Often when I write about crying-it-out or controlled crying, I get comments from people who have done it asking what else they should have done in their sleep deprived state.
 The question concerns me because it highlights not only how mainstream the idea of leaving a child to cry has become, but also about how ignorant society is as a whole about the alternatives to sleep training.
 So here I thought I would present a few of the options out there and some resources that you may find helpful.
 Hopefully we can hit a stage where these become the “norm” in what parents are first told to try.
 Why are they “gentle”?
-Well, because they involve continuing to respond to your child’s needs for comfort and love instead of leaving them – even temporarily.
+Well, because they involve continuing to respond to your child’s needs for comfort and love instead of leaving them – even temporarily (and I’m not talking 3-5 min of sleep whining/fussing/talking/etc. here).
 However, if you are experiencing many wakings or lots of crying, please check this post out on what ISN’T normal sleep for infants so you can first address any underlying issues.

 Education on Normal Sleep